 Once a contemporary marvel of the traditional world, Egypt's recent High Dam is currently nearly a century recent.

 The High Dam

-Once considerations regarding the structural integrity and unstable stability of the one,950-m-long, straight-gravity buttress dam surfaced within the early Eighties, the national High and Assouan Dams Authority conducted an intensive medical.
-As a part of the study, a team of researchers examined the condition of the masonry, conducted petrographic and chemical analyses, and determined the physical and mechanical properties of the dam's materials. it absolutely was found that original construction defects on the twice-heightened dam, like open-bleed water channels, moderate to severe honeycombs, and medium to giant cavities, had created the masonry permeable to the Nile's water from the get-go, that eventually junction rectifier to deterioration.
+Once considerations regarding the structural integrity and unstable stability of the one,950-m-long, straight-gravity buttress dam surfaced within the early Eighties, the national High and Aswan Dams Authority conducted an intensive medical.
+As a part of the study, a team of researchers examined the condition of the masonry, conducted petrographic and chemical analyses, and determined the physical and mechanical properties of the dam's materials.
+It was found that original construction defects on the twice-heightened dam, like open-bleed water channels, moderate to severe honeycombs, and medium to giant cavities, had created the masonry permeable to the Nile's water from the get-go, that eventually junction rectifier to deterioration.
 Over the years, river water leaky through the dam enlarged the defects through chemical attacks and mechanical action and contributed to excessive consistency in some areas.
 However, tests that measure compressive strength, modulus of snap, shear strength, enduringness, relative density, and water absorption showed that the dam's masonry continues to be in comparatively fine condition.

 The length of the Aswan High Dam is 3,600 meters, and its height is 111 meters.
 The base's 980 meters in width, which narrows to 40 meters at the top, is more remarkable.
 Forty-three million cubic meters of stone were used in its construction.

 The Aswan High Dam is considered one of the most important projects in Egypt, and this is again its essential importance in protecting Egypt in some Egypt, along with its importance in producing energy.